 Step 3: Citizen Portal

-The ultimate aim of a smart city is to enhance the life quality of residents.
+The ultimate aim of a smart city using IoT is to enhance the life quality of residents.
 Therefore, it is essential to include a citizen portal in the architecture.
 A citizen portal serves as a common space for citizens, officials, and field workers.
 Chicago, for example, has created a citizen portal that enables citizens to report the malfunctions of smart things, view the data on where connected things are installed, etc.

-This was a common approach to smart city IoT solutions.
+This was a common approach to smart cities using IoT solutions.
 However, corporations need to focus on functional scalability as well.
 They must constantly try bringing changes to the already effective solution.
 Suppose, a city has an IoT solution to manage traffic.
 It detects traffic congestion, manages traffic lights, and thus controls the traffic.
 What next?
 Maybe they can go a step further and add sensors in the traffic lights that control air quality.

 Smart City Monetization

-Copenhagen was the world’s first city to monetize public and private data through its City Data Exchange in 2016.
+Copenhagen was the world’s first smart city using IoT to monetize public and private data through its City Data Exchange in 2016.
 The city collaborated with a private partner to create a marketplace for processed city data.
 In this way, data suppliers could monetize the existing data and found new channels for information and services.
 Whereas data consumers got access to multiple sources of data, which enabled new applications for planning.

 There are two approaches that will help acquire complete value of the data. (a) you can gather data from every device installed in the smart city- streetlight, water sensor, traffic light, cameras for safety, etc. (b) businesses and startups should have easy access to the gathered data.

 Here are some options to monetize IoT smart city data;